Thales-cv/thales-cv/README.md

 ### Hi there, i'm Thales! 👋

-- 🌱 I’m currently learning about Java Wweb Development
+- 🌱 I’m currently learning about Java Web Development
 - ⚡ Fun fact: I have a Band
 - 🥰 Lean Startup Lover